bikeshaving/crank/website/documents/guides/01-getting-started.md

 ```

 ### Transforming JSX
-The main challenge when setting up Crank is [getting the JSX transform](https://facebook.github.io/jsx/) to work.
+The main challenge when setting up Crank is transforming [JSX](https://facebook.github.io/jsx/).
+Bundling and transpilation continues to evolve.

+### Alternatives to JSX

 ```jsx
 import {renderer} from "@b9g/crank/dom";